Tuesday, August 28, 2007

 What might be more interesting was this apparently was not the first meeting between Billy and Steve like the movie portrays.
 Billy claims the two met in 2004 (not to mention earlier in the day at his restaurant which the film does not show) at a tournament, two years before the Guinness tournament, shortly after Steve broke one million points for the first time.
 At this event they actually even played head to head on a MAME machine (not a true Donkey Kong machine, more of a program that will run the game on a computer) and Billy won the contest.
 Billy claims he even presented Steve with a poster of the two of them and both of their, unverified at the time, scores and invited Steve on stage with him but Steve refused.

 I asked Billy what the "smoking gun" was that he discussed in his email.
 Billy asked me, if he was so obsessed with a score he set in 1982 then why did he not try to break the record set by Tim Sczerby in 2000.
 That's right, according to Mitchell he was not even the world record holder when Steve Wiebe was gunning for the record.
-Tim Sczerby was the title holder but Tim was kind of a guy just like Steve, a nice guy that is not part of this 'video game community'.
+Tim Sczerby was the title holder but Tim was kind of of a guy just like Steve, a nice guy that is not part of this 'video game community'.
 In other words Steve vs. Tim is not a movie because there is no bad guy.
 As Billy put it "It would be Mr. Vanilla vs. Mr. Vanilla", you need a Billy Mitchell to make it into a movie and he said he "does not mind playing the bad guy" but wants to set the record straight.

 In the reviews Billy has read he makes note the reviewers often refer to his wife as a "trophy wife", to the point Billy asked me if I felt the same way and wanted me to be honest.
 I did not mention that point in my review and I honestly did not feel that way after seeing the film.
 I did admit that I too had seen those descriptions before seeing the film but feel that is a bit unfair.
 He made it clear that his "trophy wife" when they first met was making more money than he was, and she currently has two masters degrees and is currently working on her doctorate.